cramsey16/nikto/README.md

        -noslash           Strip trailing slash from URL (e.g., '/admin/' to '/admin') -nossl             Disables the use of SSL
-       -no404             Disables nikto attempting to guess a 404 page -output+           Write output to this file ('.' for auto-name) -Pause+            Pause between tests (seconds, integer or float) -Plugins+          List of plugins to run (default: ALL)
+       -no404             Disables nikto attempting to guess a 404 page -Option            Over-ride an option in nikto.conf, can be issued multiple times -output+           Write output to this file ('.' for auto-name) -Pause+            Pause between tests (seconds, integer or float) -Plugins+          List of plugins to run (default: ALL)